Dialog Box

 Sophie Locke, AFLW Player

 Sophie Locke is an Australian rules footballer playing for Hawthorn Football Club in the AFL Women's competition.
 She played her first game in 2022, two weeks after losing her mum to breast cancer following her diagnosis in 2013.
-Sophie joins BCNA as an Ambassador in 2023.
+Sophie joined BCNA as an Ambassador in 2023 and has been actively involved in events with her family, with father Stuart and sister Chloe all important members of the BCNA family.

 Donate